hazelcast/hazelcast-reference-manual/src/ScheduledExecutorService.md

 int membersCount = future.get(); // Block until we get the result ScheduledTaskStatistics stats = future.getStats();

+future.dispose(); // Always dispose futures that are not in use any more, to release resources

 int totalTaskRuns = stats.getTotalRuns()); // = 1
 ```